The Schedule

 If a personal emergency arises, the College administration will work with the student to accommodate such events to the degree that is does not impact the student’s ability to recover or make up the missed work.

-In these instances the student is required to contact the Associate Dean immediately to communicate the nature of the emergency and to ensure the College has the necessary information.
-During their absence, the student is required to stay in touch and work with the administration on any necessary details that would affect the student’s required schoolwork.
+In these instances the student is required to contact the Assistant Dean of their program immediately to communicate the nature of the emergency and to ensure the College has the necessary information.
+During their absence, the student is required to stay in touch and work with the Assistant Dean on any necessary details that would affect the student’s required schoolwork.
 Maintaining a good line of communication during such emergencies is essential, and failing to do so may result in disciplinary action.

 In some instances, due to the lockstep nature of the curriculum, a student may not be able to continue in the program if a personal situation results in the student being unable to adequately make up for missed work.